 - Admissions Director makes contact with the family to answer any questions, gather info, and schedule a tour

-- Family completes the online application, stored in Veracross Admissions Portal, and pays the application fee
+- Family completes the online application, stored in Veracross Admissions Portal

-- Required school documents include final report card from the previous school if applicable, discipline report, attendance record, psychological evaluation record if applicable, copy of Individualized Education Plan/504 if applicable
+- Parents are given a consent form to sign allowing Tattnall to request the student’s record from his/her previous school.
+Required school documents include final report card from the previous school if applicable, discipline report, attendance record, psychological evaluation record if applicable, copy of Individualized Education Plan/504 if applicable

 - Records received